-As your child transitions from a beginning reader who needs to sound out each simple word to a more advanced reader who is starting to decode faster and follow longer and more complicated stories, kids’ chapter books become the reading material of choice.
-But kids’ chapter books come in lots of different styles with various kinds of content — how do you know which are just-right for your young reader?
-Use this guide to match your child with the perfect book.
+As your child transitions from a beginning reader who needs to sound out each word to a more advanced reader who is starting to decode faster and follow longer, more complicated stories, kids’ chapter books become the reading material of choice.
+But these books come in many different styles with various kinds of content — and it can get overwhelming knowing which ones are just right for your young reader.
+Use these four tips to match your child with the perfect book!